Lukelaitw/114-1_BME_Exp2_group_5/README.md

-# BME Lab 2 - Arduino Bluetooth ECG Monitoring System
+# BME Lab 2 - Arduino Bluetooth ECG/EMG Monitoring System

 ## Project Overview

-This is a Bluetooth ECG (Electrocardiogram) monitoring system based on Flutter and Arduino, designed for biomedical engineering experiments.
-The system can collect, transmit, and display ECG signals in real-time, providing heart rate monitoring functionality.
+This is a Bluetooth ECG (Electrocardiogram) and EMG (Electromyography) monitoring system based on Flutter and Arduino, designed for biomedical engineering experiments.
+The system can collect, transmit, and display ECG/EMG signals in real-time, providing heart rate monitoring functionality.

 ## Technical Architecture